rickellis/Arch-Linux-Install-Guide/README.md

 ## Partition Hard Drive

-__NOTE:__ Since we're using LVM we only need two drive partitions.
-The first is a boot partition, the second is the root partition where our LVM will live.
+__NOTE:__ Since we're using LVM we only need two drive partitions: boot, and root.
+The LVM will live on root.

 First, launch __parted__ on your desired drive node;